Professional development for middle school class and science teachers

 This phenomenologically-based exploration into Waldorf middle school science will help Waldorf teachers approach science teaching with greater confidence.
 Through lecture, discussion, and demonstrations we will explore the practice of teaching science in a living way.

-This weekend workshop, held virtually over Zoom, includes:
+This weekend workshop with Gary Banks, held virtually over Zoom, includes:

 - An overview of the main science topics in middle school science, grades 6-8